worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

 # Ktor server

 Ktor is a cross-platform Kotlin library for building both HTTP clients and servers.
-This makes Ktor a useful library to learn for both front-end developers for its HTTP client capabilities and backend-development for its HTTP server capabilities.
+This makes Ktor a useful library to learn for both front-end developers (for its HTTP client capabilities) and backend developers (for its HTTP server capabilities).

 We'll focus here on the server part, and we'll create a REST API server.